Frequently Asked Questions Coming to Xcalak, Mexico

 What is included in the full kitchen?

-We supply drinking water (20 liter bottles), organic Chiapas coffee with a french press, milk, rice, beans, breakfast cereal, breakfast bars, oatmeal.
+We supply drinking water (20 liter bottles), organic Chiapas coffee with a french press, milk, rice, beans, breakfast cereal, breakfast bars.
 Each unit has 6 place settings of dinner plates, salad plates and silverware.
 Pots and ceramic non-stick fry pans as well as simple spices and olive oil.
 If you need more or other spices we do have some more available.
-We have a gas barbecue in the palapa that is available for guest use.
-Also, we do have complementary espresso drinks every morning at 8:30 so cappuccinos, café lattes, espressos, etc. Each unit has a stove/oven, and a refrigerator with freezer
+We have a gas barbecue in the palapa that is available for guest use. .
+Each unit has a stove/oven, and a refrigerator with freezer.
+We have also added insulated water bottles for you to use, so please do not buy plastic water bottles for drinking.
+We also have stainless steel straws.
+Just trying to minimize the amount of plastic we use.

 I hear you have veggie trucks come by the Inn, what do they carry.